WSUPhenomics/tuber-ruler/privacy-policy.md

 ## 3. Permissions

-To provide you with accurate measurements and a smooth user experience, Tuber Ruler requests the following permissions:
+To provide you with accurate measurements and a smooth user experience, Tuber Ruler requires the following permissions:

 - **Camera**: Allows the app to capture images of potato tubers for measurement.
-- **Photos/Media/Files**: Allows the app to access your photo library to select existing images of potato tubers for measurement.
+- **Storage**: Used to save measurement results within the app's internal storage, and access user-selected images of potato tubers for measurement.
-- **Storage**: Allows the app to save and retrieve measurement results on your device.

-## 4. Data Sharing
+## 4. Data Sharing and Storage

-We do not share your data with any third parties.
+- **No Data Sharing**: We do not collect, share, or transmit user data to third parties.
 All data processing is performed locally on your device, ensuring your data remains private and secure.
+- **Data Storage**: Measurement results are saved within the app's internal storage.
+This data is not accessible to other apps or services.

 ## 5. User Rights

 As all data is processed locally on your device, you have full control over your data.
+Additionally, you have control over which images you share with the app through the image selection process.

 ## 6. Data Security